777arc/PySDR/content/doa.rst

 LCMV Beamformer
 **********************

 While MVDR is powerful, what if we have more than one SOI?
 Thankfully, with just a small tweak to MVDR, we can implement a scheme that handles multiple SOIs, called the Linearly Constrained Minimum Variance (LCMV) beamformer.
-It is a generalization of MVDR, where we specify the desired response for multiple directions.
+It is a generalization of MVDR, where we specify the desired response for multiple directions, kind of like a spatial version of SciPy's :code:`firwin2()` for those familiar with it.
 The optimum weight vector for the LCMV beamformer can be summarized in the following equation:

 .. math::